quarto4novel/novel-pdf/README.md

     - `# Body matter`
     - `# Back matter`
     - any other level 1 title is an error
-  - [x] level 2 (in frontmatter): subpart of **front matter**.
+  - [x] level 2 (in frontmatter or backmatter): subpart of **front matter**.

     By default the name of each subpart won't appear in the final document and are here only for structuration when writing.

     If you want a subpart to have a title like a classic chapter (this is useful for prologue, preface, etc that need a standardized title just like any